I am a Pennsylvania-born and raised small-business owner and Veteran.

 For the last eight years, I’ve been running my own small business.
 Prior to that, I was a global product manager of a $14 billion company.
 There I was charged with developing new products, and making sure all of our money was spent wisely and effectively.

-I earned a Master’s in Finance from Northeastern University.
+I earned a B.S.B.A in Finance from Northeastern University.
 I joined the Army Reserves where for the next six years I served my country.
 I then went on to earn my MBA from the Kelley School of Business at Indiana University.

 Throughout these experiences, I have been in charge of large budgets and people in a variety of settings, and I learned how to manage people and how to look at numbers.
-These are exactly the starting points for a good Country Controller.
+These are exactly the starting points for a good County Controller.

 MY FAMILY LIFE IN LEHIGH COUNTY

 I am married with two kids and a dog.